bhaveyj/travel-website/README.md

 - 🔥 **Global Heatmap** – View a temperature-based heatmap using OpenWeather for weather-aware travel planning.
 - ✈️ **Flight Search** – Find available flights between cities using the SkyScanner API.
 - 🔐 **Authentication** – JWT-based user authentication with secure cookie handling.
-- 🧠 **Type-Safe Validation** – Zod used across frontend and backend for safe, consistent input handling.

 ---